 - Conviction of a crime involving moral turpitude (but not a purely political offense).
 This includes any attempt or conspiracy to commit such a crime.
 It excludes crimes committed when the person was under the age of 18 years, so long as the person was released from jail more than five years before applying for a visa or other immigration benefit.
 It also excludes crimes for which the maximum penalty did not exceed one year in prison and the person was not, in fact, sentenced to more than six months in prison.

-- Conviction of a controlled substance violation, whether under U.S. or foreign law.
+- Conviction or admission of a controlled substance violation, whether under U.S. or foreign law.
 This includes any conspiracy to commit such a crime.